aws/aws-cdk-rfcs/text/0507-subnets.md

 });
 ```

 To route traffic to a VPN Gateway, you can explicitly add a route to the
-route table or you can enable route propagation:
+route table or you can enable route propagation (or both):

 ```ts
 const routeTable = vpc.addRouteTable('routeTable', {